Vasya-kripto/near-docs/compile-nearcore.md

 # Introduction

 This document contains instructions for compiling the nearcore code from beta branch and running a validator node using the compiled code.
 Running a node using this method would be a requirement for Stakewars II.
-The information provided in this document is meant to be followed on a Linux Ubuntu server but it may also work for other Linux versions.
+The steps provided in this document are tested on a Linux Ubuntu server (18.04) but may also work for other Linux versions.

 To join stakewars you need to: